cfpb/design-system/docs/pages/banners.md

     variation_group_name: Types
 eyebrow: Alerts
 title: Banner notification
-description: Banner notifications highlight high-priority information that is not specific to an immediate task.
-Banner notifications are visually prominent, appearing at the top of the page content below the header bar and spanning the full width of the page.
-When used on a webpage, banner notifications communicate important information about the state or status of page content.
+description: Banner notifications communicate high-priority information about the state or status of page content.
+Banner notifications are positioned at the top of the page and span the full width.
+When used on a webpage, banner notifications inform users of important information that is not specific to an immediate task.
 use_cases: Use the banner notification to highlight high-priority system or product level information that is not related to a specific task.
 Use the banner notification to communicate important information about the state or